 The protein encoded by this gene is the ER to nucleus signalling 1 protein, a human homologue of the yeast Ire1 gene product.
 This protein possesses intrinsic kinase activity and an endoribonuclease activity and it is important in altering gene expression as a response to endoplasmic reticulum-based stress signals. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ERN1 Gene

 ERN1 (Endoplasmic Reticulum To Nucleus Signaling 1) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Translational Control.
-GO annotations related to this gene include identical protein binding and magnesium ion binding.
+Diseases associated with ERN1 include Chromosome 6Pter-P24 Deletion Syndrome.
+Among its related pathways are Corticotropin-releasing hormone and Alzheimer's disease.
+GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is ERN2.

 UniProtKB/Swiss-Prot for ERN1 Gene

 Senses unfolded proteins in the lumen of the endoplasmic reticulum via its N-terminal domain which leads to enzyme auto-activation.
 The active endoribonuclease domain splices XBP1 mRNA to generate a new C-terminus, converting it into a potent unfolded-protein response transcriptional activator and triggering growth arrest and apoptosis.